mkejeiri/MicroServicesOnDocker-Core2.0/README.md

-**Native Windows containers** (runs blue Win32 apps) NTSFS and the registry, so that we can get image layering like AUFS and overlay AUFS on Linux.
+**Native Windows containers** (runs blue Win32 apps) NTFS and the registry, so that we can get image layering like AUFS and overlay AUFS on Linux.
 Remember, a union file system or a union mount system with some copy on right is an integral part of a Docker container.

 ![pic](images/figure7.PNG)